angular/angular/aio/content/tutorial/toh-pt4.md

 While you could call `getHeroes()` in the constructor, that's not the best practice.

-Reserve the constructor for simple initialization such as wiring constructor parameters to properties.
+Reserve the constructor for minimal initialization such as wiring constructor parameters to properties.
 The constructor shouldn't _do anything_.
 It certainly shouldn't call a function that makes HTTP requests to a remote server as a _real_ data service would.